Universal-Team/Universal-Edit-Hex/README.md

 Check out the wiki in the future to read more about the features.

+## Known things
+- [x] The 3DS version seems to cause a `std::bad_alloc` when loading a file around ~ 32+ MB.
+That is likely caused due to 3DS memory limits or so.
+Unsure about the NDS version size yet.
+If you want to edit larger files, please use a PC Hex Editor, because a PC has more memory than a 3DS or DS(i).
+Alternatively, you could try GodMode9 on 3DS or GodMode9i on DS(i).

 ## Compilation

 ### Setting up your environment